The Global Chairmen and Presidents ProgramNEW

 Asia Learning Experience: Beijing, December 2027

-Please note: Module dates are subject to change.
+Please note: Session dates are subject to change.

-In Singapore, participants examine how the city-state serves as a high-efficiency connector between major tech ecosystems—offering insights into regulatory foresight, public-private digital infrastructure, and scaling tech across borders.
+In Hong Kong, participants examine how the city-state serves as a high-efficiency connector between major tech ecosystems—offering insights into regulatory foresight, public-private digital infrastructure, and scaling tech across borders.

 Participants Will: